 The FDA defines whole grain as any grain product that has the same relative proportions of endosperm, germ, and bran as intact grain.
 And the product does not have to be 100% whole grain.
 Just 51% is adequate for it to receive a “whole grain” label.
 Our last post discussed how this allows a cereal with loads of marshmallows to be labeled “whole grain.”

 But what is a grain?
 A grain is the fruit or seed of a cereal crop.
 Cereal is a grass the produces a fruit or seed that is used as food.
-How that grain is turned into food can make a big difference in its labeling and its effects on your body.
+How that grain is turned into food can make a big difference in its labeling, and in its effects on your body.

 Grains are usually small, hard, dry seeds.
 They are composed of 3 layers.
 The outer layer is generally bran.
 The next layer is germ.
 And the inner layer is endosperm.
 All of these layers have nutrients in different proportions.
 A great many of the healthy components are found in the bran and germ layer.
 The most usual component of the endosperm layer is starch.

 To be labeled “whole grain” all you need to do is put together the bran, germ and endosperm in the same proportions as found in the original grain, and make that combination 51% of a product.
 Most producers are not so foolish as to add a bunch of marshmallows and call their product “whole grain.”
 But even without the marshmallows, the product still does not have many of the healthy characteristics of intact grain.

 Whole Grain Processing